-Giving ROTC a try is as easy as registering for any other course.
-If you are an incoming first year student, simply add Military Science (MLS 101) to your list of courses when you register for your courses.
-If you cannot find the course number or if you have other issues registering, please feel free to contact at (219) 980-7112 SFC Gregory Huggins .
+Giving ROTC a try is as easy as registering for any other University course.
+If you are an incoming first year student, simply add Military Science (MIL G101) to your list when registering for courses.
+If you cannot find the course number or have other issues registering, please feel free to contact MSG David Rocheleau at.
+(219) 980-7112.